 Additionally, MPAc candidates have the opportunity to take advantage of internship opportunities through the Bracken Center, as well as apply for a limited amount of Graduate Teaching Assistantships.
 In exchange for instructional support and tutoring, GTAs receive a partial tuition waiver and a small monthly stipend.

 Learn By Doing

 In addition to traditional MPAc coursework, Accounting graduate students have a wealth of active learning opportunities to choose from, including:

 - The Volunteer Income Tax Assistance (VITA) program, where MPAc candidates offer free tax assistance to students and members of the Bozeman community

 - Recruitment and networking opportunities through the Meet the Accounting Recruiters event each fall, the Accounting Club and the accounting fraternity Beta Alpha Psi

 - A variety of internship opportunities, coordinated by graduate faculty advisers

 Each program within the Graduate School at Montana State has its own particular requirements for admission, and the Accounting program is not different.
 To ensure that you start your application on the right foot, please review the admissions requirements for the Accounting program.
-This includes any additional deadlines that the Accounting program may have aside from the Graduate School, which does practice rolling admissions.
+This includes any additional deadlines that the Jake Jabs College of Business may have aside from the Graduate School, which does practice rolling admissions.